dustinpfister/blog_posts/_posts/threejs-object3d.md

 ## 4 - Examples of use in other constructors

-There are many objects in three.js that inherit from object3D, which is why this is a good class to have a solid understanding of.
+There are many objects in three.js that inherit from object3D, which is why this is a good class to have a solid understanding of as it applies to a lot of different objects in three.js.
+When it comes to setting the position and orientation of a perspective camera for example the Object3d position property is the way to go about doing so.
+The Object3d look at method can also be used to set the rotation of the camera to look at a given point or object.

 Camera's such as the perspective camera inherit from Object3D